Daigo Saito’s Mighty JZX100

 As the weekend progressed, his typically unbelievable form soon saw him emerge in the final against Middle Eastern Champion – Ahmad Daham, (who will also get a Drifted feature later in the season!).

-Despite an intense battle, Saito made absolutely no mistake in ensuring that he took the victory before having to leave immediately to participate in the HKS Premium Day back in Japan just one day later!
+Despite an intense battle, Daigo Saito made absolutely no mistake in ensuring that he took the victory before having to leave immediately to participate in the HKS Premium Day back in Japan just one day later!

 A week later, and a return flight for Saito would see Round 2 of the series take place – this time in Muscat, Oman.
 With yet another impeccable qualifying run laid down, it would see the Japanese driver once again top the qualification rankings.

 Australian Luke Fink had been eager to knock doors with Saito during practice, and when presented with the opportunity before the Top 32 battles, it was immediately obvious that the car was losing oil at an alarming rate.

 After assessing the damage, it was clear that the 2JZ power plant would force Daigo Saito to make an early retirement from the round before the battles even took place.
 With the King of Nations rules stating that you can only run in the Top 32 in the qualification car, and just minutes remaining until the battles – it would mean an unfortunate conclusion to the round.

 With the sedan now returning to Japan for the next rounds at Nikko and a return to Ebisu circuit, a brand new heart from one of the many that are sat on the shelf at Fat Five Racing will drop straight in as he fights to maintain his spot at the top of the overall rankings.